flawrist/win7underground/readme.md

 # Windows 7.
 Underground

-Microsoft is an IT hegemon.
-They support an OS until the profit runs dry.
+Microsoft is a hegemon.
+It proclaims death by decree, not by dysfunction.
 The mainstream lines up like cattle to revere the next leaking upgrade,
 scorning the past as if chronology equals progress.
 But the mavericks?
-They know software doesn't rot like milk in the sun.
-They see the forced
+They know software doesn’t turn like milk.
+They see the forced evictions —
-evictions and locked-out machines — leftover souls stripped of their tools.
+machines built to ease the burden, stripped of their purpose but not their power.
 <mark>Algorithms and alphabets don't expire just because the beast gets hungry.
 A sturdy hammer keeps driving nails long after the warranty turns to dust.</mark>